- Heat your home’s water twice as efficiently as standard electric water heaters

 - Heat your building’s water twice as efficiently as standard electric water heaters

-- Save 25 to 50 percent on your building’s electric water-heating costs
+- Save 25-50% on your building’s electric water-heating costs

 - Dehumidify your building’s damp spaces such as a basement or unconditioned space